[table id=6 /]

 Bathsheba’s Husband Uriah The Hittite

 Once again, based on the information above, there is no reason to believe that Uriah was a Hebrew because scripture is more than clear that at least some of the Hittites survived the invasion.
+The story is consistent because Bathsheba and Uriah are both Canaanites and both married before David takes and interest in her.

-This may also explain a very important part of King Solomon’s description.
-King Solomon: The Hebrew Son of An African Woman.
+- King Solomon: The Hebrew Son of An African Woman.